c9l6n/TariffsUnderHPAdoption/README.md

 3. **Analyze Results**:

-   Use notebooks in ipynb/ for:
+   Use notebooks in ipynb/ to generate results data as represented in paper.
-   - Overload and cost visualization.
-   - Tariff projection using PV-based asset depreciation models.

 ---